 Your role in the story

-As Future Heavy Lift Crane Operator you are charged with the mechanical operation of the crawler cranes, following instructions from a dedicated person on deck and monitoring the instruments in the operator's cabin.
+You are charged with the mechanical operation of the crane, following instructions from a dedicated person on deck and monitoring the instruments in the operator's cabin.
 Next to this you check and report regularly the mechanical functioning of the crane and machinery.
+Your other tasks are:

 - To understand and strictly observe the emergency stop signs, radio and hand signals;